Northwick Associates Ltd

 - Our contract with you

-3.1 – Our acceptance of your order will take place when we email you to accept it, at which point a contract will come into existence between you and us.
+3.1 – Our acceptance of your order will take place when we email or call you to accept it, at which point a contract will come into existence between you and us.

 3.2 – If we are unable to accept your order, we will inform you of this and will not charge you for the product.
 This might be because the product is out of stock, because of unexpected limits on our resources which we could not reasonably plan for, because we have identified an error in the price or description of the product or because we are unable to meet a delivery deadline you have specified.